SolarPathPlus/admin-panel/docs/INSTALLATION.md

 ### Philosophy

 We do NOT sell any product or service.
-We release the guides for the new users to build their own system and install the required programs and packages.
+We do not earn money for our products.
+We release the guides for the new users to help build their own system and install the required programs and packages.
 Our only aim is to release freedom on both software and hardware.

 ---